ClinicOS-AI/integration-guide/photo_capture_v2.md

 ### Data Structure
 After users submit images, the data is structured as follows:
 - Each object in the array represents one image, containing:
+  - `beforeImage`: A Blob object containing the before image data.
-  - `image`: A Blob object containing the image data.
+  - `afterImage`: A Blob object containing the after image data.
   - `viewType`: Describes the perspective of the image (e.g., "BODY_FRONT", "BODY_LEFT", etc.).

 ```javascript